vargatn/synthetic/README.md

 Right now the best way to run this package is via a pre set conda (Anaconda) environment.

-At the moment this is available in the LMU USM server, and is planned to be added for the NERSC LSST DESC server.
+At the moment this is available in the LMU USM server.

 On the USM you should use the following command to activate the environment